Tool/solver for resolving differential equations (eg resolution for first degree or second degree) according to a function name and a variable.

 Example: Write f'(0)=-1 && f(1)=0

-Use known information about the function and its derivative(s) as the initial conditions of the system.
+Use the known information about the function or its derivatives, called initial conditions or boundary conditions.

 Example: Object speed is $ 0 $ after $ n $ seconds, write something like $ f'(n) = 0 $